blister-pack/odinproject_javascript_course/README.md

 - Spent a lot of time replying to some questions from a company I applied to

 --13/03/2024
-- Finished final flex exercise
+- Finished final flex exercise.
+And it took a while and I found it quite difficult.
+Ouch